daradija/gecco/score/score.md

 * Maria José Morón Fernandez
 * José Luis Guisado Lizar

-# Compare Deep Neural Network with Arm Neural with
+# Compare Deep Neural Network with GAAD

+GAAD is use in a robotic Arm.

 Let's explain GAAD, which is an acronym we have invented for the combination of Genetic Algorithm with Automatic Differentiation.

 There is a robotic arm and a camera and a model that tries to converge.
 It is a calibration of the kinematics.
 Length and angle with a single eye.